rocketlabdelta/rocketlabdelta.com/_posts/2020-02-13-gps-telemetry-in-2020.md

 That doesn't leave me a good option unless I get a HAM license and/or spend a lot more on equipment (or a different phone, but that's unlikely to happen either).
 That's why I'm hoping the [FlightSketch SST][23] comes out soon.

-[^1] I mean, you could drive it around in a car if you wanted.
+[^1]: I mean, you could drive it around in a car if you wanted.
+Assuming you have at least a driver and someone to monitor the ground station.
+Also, you would need to be able to drive where you needed to go, which is frequently not the case when chasing rockets through farm fields etc.

 [1]:  {{ "/fleet/g-rag-3/" | absolute_url }}
 [2]:  {{ "/fleet/g-rag-3/#payload" | absolute_url }}